 - Best for ecommerce: Gorgias, ticket-based pricing and Shopify integration nobody else matches.

-- Best value for SMB: Freshdesk, 80% of Zendesk features at 40% of the price point.
+- Best value for SMB: Freshdesk, most of Zendesk's feature set at roughly a third of the entry price.

 - Best for small teams: Help Scout, shared inbox design that agents adopt without training.

 The help desk market split into two camps in 2026, ticketing-first platforms that bolted AI on top, and AI-native platforms that bolted ticketing on the side.
-We ran all ten through real support workflows to find out which side is winning.
+We compared all ten on pricing, real G2 review themes, channel coverage, and hands-on feature checks to find out which side is winning.

 Best Help Desk Software comparison: features, pricing and verdicts